Mind the Income Gap: Bias Correction of Inequality Estimators in Small-Sized Samples: Design-Based Simulation

-where $\theta_r$ is the population value for region $r$ and $\hat{\theta}_{m,r}$ is its estimate using sample $m$.
-In our simulation setting the regional sample size ranges from 6 to 96 individuals (from 6 to 32 households) for the 1,5\% sampling rate, and from 11 to 196 individuals (10 to 74 households) for the 3\% sampling rate.
+where $\theta_r$ is the population value for region $r$ and $\hat{\theta}_{p,r}$ its estimate at iteration $p$.
+In our simulation setting, the regional sample sizes range from 6 to 96 individuals (from 6 to 32 households) on average over the simulated samples for the 1.5\% sampling rate, and from 11 to 196 individuals (10 to 74 households) for the 3\% sampling rate.

-As clear from Table \ref{Tab:Tcr}, bias reported on data without Extreme Value treatment can be dramatically high due to the non-robustness properties of some measure to extreme values, as the case of A($\varepsilon=2$), extremely sensible to low income values (under $100$ euro per year) which is -48\% biased on average in case of 1,5\% sample rate.
-Also GE with $\alpha=1,2$ values are highly sensible to high income values being -18\% and -23\% biased.
-Moreover, the negative correlation between sample size and bias is less marked in case of non-treated data, since bias depends more on whether a sample is affected by extreme values or not.
-On the contrary, the bias-correction seems to not change in magnitude depending on the sample size and on the presence of extreme values, showing robustness properties.

-Concerning extreme value treated data results, Figure \ref{plotbias} clearly illustrates the negative correlation between sample size and average relative bias in the 21 italian regions for both the design-based estimator $\hat{\theta}$ and the bias corrected estimator $\hat{\theta}_{corr}$.
-The reduction of the bias provided by the correction is noticeable for all measures, leading to slightly biased (-1/-2\%) or even approximately unbiased estimates when $n \geq20$ depending on the measure.
-Notice that the bias correction works well for those measures not particularly sensitive to extreme observations such as Gini index, GE$(0)$, Atk$(0.5)$ and Atk$(1)$.
-In case of CV and GE$(2)$, the correction provides good results, but it seems however to not capture totally all the bias components.
-This confirms the results of \cite{breunig2001almost}, suggesting that the coefficient of variation squared and GE(2) bias depends on the coefficient of skewness of the income distribution (remember that GE$(2)=$CV$^2/2$), not considered in our bias correction.
-Actually, a reliable estimation of that quantity, while being straightforward in the i.i.d. case, appears cumbersome in case of weighted data being basically defined on a discrete grid of values.
-This leads to the non applicability of the bias formula derived by \cite{breunig2001almost} in our case.
-Furthermore, the bias-correction induces a slight but negligible error increase, except for Gini index case that presents a relevant increase.
-This is due to the shape of the unbiased estimators, as described by (\ref{shapegini}), where a sum of estimators is multiplied by a factor $n_{iid}/(n_{iid}-2)$, substituted by $n'/(n'-2)$ in the estimation, that inherently inflates the variance by its square.
+Concerning the treated pseudo-population scenario, Figure \ref{plotbias} illustrates the relative bias for each domain of non-corrected measures (grey line) and of corrected measures (blue line) in 3\% samples versus the (average) sample size.
+The negative relation between sample size and average relative bias is clear for both the survey estimator $\hat{\theta}$ and the bias-corrected estimator $\hat{\theta}_{corr}$.
+This confirms the nature of the bias as a small sample bias and shows the effectiveness of the correction, even if based on a large-n approximation as the Taylor's expansion.
+The bias reduction is noticeable for all measures, leading to slightly biased estimates depending on the measure.
+Notice that the bias correction works well for measures that are not particularly sensitive to extreme observations such as the Gini index, GE$(0)$, Atk$(0.5)$ and Atk$(1)$.
+In the case of CV and GE$(2)$, the correction provides good results, but it seems, however, not to capture all the bias components.
+This may confirm the results of \citet{Breunig2001}, suggesting that the coefficient of variation squared and GE(2) bias depends on the coefficient of skewness of the income distribution, not considered in our bias correction.